TrungDuongNguyen/AutoWord/README.md

-I created this to clean up my desktop by organizing files by sizes or types.
+Python program to organize desktop by size or types into folders.